What is Applied Behavior Analysis (ABA)?

 It is a method to enable individuals with Autism/Autism Spectrum Disorder to function effectively.

-It is recommended by the US Surgeon General as most proven for autism.
+It is recommended by the American Academy of Pediatrics, and the US Surgeon General for autism.

 How is ABA done?